pajdekPL/pw_structure/README.md

 # pw-framework-structure

-It's a structure for the framework based on PlayWright and TypeScript that can be reused for creating E2E and API integration automated checks.
+This is a framework structure based on Playwright and TypeScript that can be reused for creating E2E and API integration automated checks.

 This framework includes:

-- the production ready project structure,
+- A production-ready project structure.
-- solution for unit testing of code that is used to automate checks(for example it's much easier to use UTs when developing some parsing mechanism),
+- Implementation of the Page Object Model (POM).
-- debugging of API calls that is easy to turn on by the env variable, just set the env `DEBUG=axios` in your .env file
+- Custom fixtures and expectations that can be easily extended.
-- POM(Page Object Model),
+- Easy-to-enable debugging of API calls by setting the `DEBUG=axios` environment variable in your .env file.
-- Custom fixtures and expects that can be easily extended,
+- Linter, VSCode, and Husky configurations that have been tested in real projects.
-- BasePage with waitForPage that waits for the given anchorElement, it can be overloaded, for example if in some pages it's required to wait for some API response etc.,
+- An environment variables mechanism.
-- Linter, VSCode, Husky configuration that was tested in real projects,
+- A tsconfig.json file with easy-to-use import paths, e.g., `import { buildUserFromEnvVariables } from "@factories/auth-user.factory"`.
-- Env variables mechanism,
+- A solution for unit testing code used in automating checks (making it much easier to use unit tests when developing helper functions, parsers, etc.).
-- tsconfig.json with easy to use imports paths - `import { buildUserFromEnvVariables } from "@factories/auth-user.factory"`
+- A BasePage class with a waitForPage method that waits for a given anchorElement; this method can be overloaded to wait for other conditions, such as API responses, on specific pages.
-- Creating storageStates in setup with checking the file age for local executions :)
+- Setup for creating storageStates with authentication file age checks for local executions.

 # Utilized resources: